andrew/ultimate-awesome/README.md

 - [awesome-drone](https://github.com/26remph/awesome-drone) - List of awesome , libraries, software and resources for drone create.
 - [awesome-genai](https://github.com/onebirdrocks/awesome-genai) - A curated collection of resources, tools, frameworks, and information related to Generative AI.
 - [awesome-meteo](https://github.com/pankajkarman/awesome-meteo) - A list of python resources to do stuffs related to atmospheric science.
+- [awesome-computer-use](https://github.com/12britz/awesome-computer-use) - 139 open-source projects that let AI click, type, scroll, and generally make a mess of your desktop — so you don't have to.
 - [fucking-awesome-tensorflow](https://github.com/correia-jpv/fucking-awesome-tensorflow) - TensorFlow - A curated list of dedicated resources.
 With repository stars⭐ and forks🍴.
 - [stars](https://github.com/ju-c/stars) - A curated list of my GitHub stars!.
 - [git-github.com-vinta-awesome-python](https://github.com/anasekhar/git-github.com-vinta-awesome-python) - Awesome-python.